MicrosoftDocs/azure-devops-docs/docs/notifications/manage-team-group-global-organization-notifications.md

 ---
-title: Manage notifications for a team, group, global organization
+title: Manage notifications for a team, project, organization or collection
 titleSuffix: Azure DevOps
-description: Learn how to get global organization, team, and group notifications when changes occur to source code, git, work items, and builds in Azure DevOps.
+description: Learn how to configure team, project, and organization/collection notifications for when changes occur to source code, git, work items, and builds in Azure DevOps.
 ms.technology: devops-collab
 ms.assetid: 6edc44d0-2729-46f5-8108-c8a5160a6a7a
 ms.custom: contperf-fy21q2, cross-project
-ms.reviewer: wismythe
 ms.author: chcomley
 author: chcomley
 ms.topic: how-to